jonduan/proposal/_posts/2016-12-23-energy-business.md

 Since gas is much harder to transport than oil.
 Then there is no global gas market, but only local market for gas.

-oil price is globale decided.
+oil price is globale decided since it is cheap and easy to move.

+The gas price is much lower in US than in Asian.